Hyperbolic Metric Spaces and Stochastic Embeddings: Stochastic Embeddings and Lipschitz Free Spaces

 \begin{corollary} Let $X$ be a pointed metric space stochastic biLipschitzly embedding with distortion $D<\infty$ into a pointed metric space $Y$ of finite Nagata dimension (say, dimension $n\in\N$ with constant $\gamma<\infty$).
 If $X$ is compact or if $\LF(X)$ is $C$-complemented in $\LF(X)^{**}$, then $\LF(X)$ is $D$-isomorphic to a $C'$-complemented subspace of $L^1(\Omega;\LF(Y))$, where $C'$ depends only on $D,C,n,\gamma$, and $\Omega$ is the probability space underlying the stochastic biLipschitz embedding. \end{corollary}

 \begin{proof} Assume that $X$ is compact or that $\LF(X)$ is $C$-complemented in $\LF(X)^{**}$ for some $C<\infty$.
 By Corollary~\ref{cor:Nagatauniformbnddextension}, $Y$ has the $K$-Lipschitz bounded, 1-uniform bounded linear extension property, where $K$ depends only on $n,\gamma$.
-Then the conclusion follows from Theorem~\ref{thm:stochasticembedLFembed} \end{proof}
+Then the conclusion follows from Theorem~\ref{thm:stochasticembedLFembed}. \end{proof}

-We now reach our base result, which essentially follows from Corollary~\ref{cor:stochasticembedLFcompembed}, the fact that $\R$-trees have finite Nagata dimension, and an oft-used decomposition lemma of Kalton \cite[Lemma~4.2]{Kalton}.
+We now reach our base result, which essentially follows from Corollary~\ref{cor:stochasticembedLFcompembed}, the fact that $\R$-trees have finite Nagata dimension, and a widely used decomposition lemma of Kalton \cite[Lemma~4.2]{Kalton}.
 This lemma allows one, in many cases, to restrict to bounded subsets of a metric space to prove isomorphic properties of its free space.

 \begin{theorem} Let $X$ be an infinite, separable, pointed metric space and $D<\infty$.
 If $X$ stochastic biLipschitzly embeds with distortion $D$ into a pointed $\R$-tree, and if $X$ is proper or $\LF(X)$ is complemented in $\LF(X)^{**}$, then $\LF(X) \approx L^1$ or $\LF(X) \approx \ell^1$, with the latter isomorphism holding if and only if the completion of $X$ is purely 1-unrectifiable. \end{theorem}